intameli/T3A2-Full-Stack-App/README.md

 ![dashboard-desktop](docs/dashboard-desktop.png)

-Similar to the view only tutors list, the dashboard also shows a modal when a card is clicked
+Similar to the view only tutors list, the dashboard also shows a modal when a card or the new tutor button is clicked

 ![dash-modal-desktop](docs/dash-modal-desktop.png)